Understanding Urinary Tract Infections -- the Basics

 - Men who engage in anal intercourse, who have HIV infection, or who have never been circumcised

 Most of the risk factors listed also increase the chance that a simple bladder infection may quickly become to a more serious kidney infection, or to sepsis (an infection that has entered the bloodstream).
 Pregnant women with kidney infections have a greater chance of delivering their babies prematurely.

 Bacteria that are normally found in the gastrointestinal tract, such as E. coli, cause most urinary tract infections.
 Other bacteria that can cause urinary tract infections include staphylococcus, proteus, klebsiella, enterococcus, and pseudomonas.

 Some bladder infections in both men and women have been linked to two sexually transmitted organisms: Chlamydia trachomatis and mycoplasma.
 Another sexually transmitted organism, trichomonas, can cause similar symptoms.

-Women are more likely tog get urinary tract infections, because the tube running from the bladder to the outside (the urethra) is much shorter than in men.
+Women are more likely to get urinary tract infections, because the tube running from the bladder to the outside (the urethra) is much shorter than in men.
 Because the urethral opening is relatively close to the anus in women, bacteria from stool can easily contaminate the female urethra.
-A urinary tract infection in young women is often associated with increased sexual activity.
+A urinary tract infection in young women may be associated with sexual activity.

 In men, however, a bladder infection is almost always a symptom of an underlying disorder.
 Often, the infection has migrated from the prostate or some other part of the body, signaling problems in those locations.
 Or it may mean that a tumor or other obstruction is interfering with the urinary tract.